-Lake Orta is a perfect itinerary for those who want to take a quick ride on motorcycle or scooter, close to Milan, or for those passing along Lake Maggiore (right next to it).
+Lake Orta is a perfect itinerary for those who want to take a quick ride on motorcycle close to Milan and along Lake Maggiore.

 On a sunny afternoon, riding our Moto Guzzi V9 Roamer, we pushed the twin-cylinder from Milan to Arona (a rather boring trait) but you can avoid it if you decide to follow the Ticino River to Lake Maggiore.